darzyx/gpu-auction-house/README.md

 ### Sections

 -   Exchange Section - most important section.
 Lets the user buy/sell market/limit orders with a Google Flights-style calendar for optimized block pricing.
 This project presents a fun tetris-like problem, and I think this UI solves it well.
-Select GPU quantity, then open the calendar to see best prices.
+To use: select GPU quantity, then open the calendar and select dates to see best prices.
 Select start hour to see final price.
 A confirmation modal is shown before submitting orders.
 Submitting an order updates the DB and the Orders section UI.
 -   Price Section - helps users evaluate current market rates before executing trades
 -   Orders Section - data is grabbed from the DB, and the table updates when you submit a new order.
 Sortable table design with detailed information.
-(Note that the cancel button is non-functional)
+Cancel pending (limit) orders by clicking on the cancel button
 -   Portfolio Section - positioned right above Exchange for aiding trading decisions

 ## Current Limitations